 Article IV, General Meetings

 The temporary office shall be Carlynton Athletic Field House, Second Floor, with meetings to be held at the Carnegie Borough Building, second floor conference room.
 The principal mailing address of the Association shall be P.O.
-34, Carnegie, PA 15106.
+Box 34, Carnegie, PA 15106.
 The rules contained in Robert’s Rules of Order shall govern the society in all cases in which they are applicable, and in which they are not consistent with the Constitution and By-Laws of the Association.

 General meetings shall be held the first Sunday of every month or as deemed necessary by the President.